jojozhuang/jojozhuang.github.io/_note/dsa/data-structure-tree.md

    [15,7]
  ]
 ```
-Use Queue to traverse the tree by layer.
+Approach 1: BSF: Use Queue to traverse the tree by layer.
 ```java
 /**
  * @param root, the root node of a tree